Sombrero64/MiniScript/README.md

 3. To get a variable's value, you write a dollar sign (`$`), then the name like `$foo`.
 4. Comments uses number sign (`#`), and it must be at the beginning of the line.

 Ever scene I got started programming, I wanted my own language.
 I only made this to improve my interpreter programming skills, and this is my first interpreter I ever wrote for an actual language.
-You can learn MiniScript on [every command available](https://github.com/Sombrero64/MiniScript/blob/main/guides/commands.md), or [how to edit MiniScript to add more commands](https://github.com/Sombrero64/MiniScript/blob/main/guides/editing.md).
+You can learn MiniScript on [every command available](https://github.com/Sombrero64/MiniScript/blob/main/guides/commands.md).

 ```
 print "Hello, world!"